VidushiSaxenaa/learningJS/README.md

-These the lessons from CodeWithHarry's Sigma Web Development Course
+These are the lessons from CodeWithHarry's Sigma Web Development Course